 Watch AET 5: Best practices & use cases

 3. Combining web behavioural data with customer data requires strict privacy compliance and technical enablers

-To combine web behavioural data with other data sources you need to have the enablers in place, both in compliance and technical terms.
-Since being able to measure identified user behaviour across channels is one of the most crucial elements of an actionable marketing data-asset, you can already see why a privacy-first approach is required.
+To combine web behavioural data with other data sources, you need to have the enablers in place, both in compliance and technical terms.
+Since being able to measure identified user behaviour across channels is one of the most crucial elements of an actionable marketing data asset, you can already see why a privacy-first approach is required.
 In most cases, a valid legal ground to combine web behavioural data with other customer data sources is a consent defined in GDPR.
-Rarely can you rely on legitimate interest, at least from a data activation perspective.
-Therefore you need to have a consent mechanism in place, and this has both compliance and technical implications.
+Rarely you can rely on legitimate interest, at least from a data activation perspective.
+Therefore you need to have a consent mechanism in place, which has compliance and technical implications.

 4. (Web) Behavioural data usually has quality issues